aashishkant/Mini-sql-engine/minisql/README.md

 - ✅ Comprehensive error handling
 - ✅ Full unit test coverage

-## Next Steps

-This completes Task 1 of the implementation plan.
-The next tasks will build upon these core data models to implement:

 - Storage manager for table management
 - SQL parser for command parsing